 The following are Web Site Married Women Links and descriptions of resources that pertain to married women.
-We pray they will minister to your marriage.
+Above all, we pray they will minister to your marriage.

 • Familylife.com This the web site for the ministry of Family Life Today.
 This is a great ministry that has a great web site.
 In it they have many articles you can find to be very helpful.
 In particular, if you go into their web site and click into “Articles” and then select “Marriage” you will find an option you can select called “Wives.”
 There you will find a long list of articles you can read.

 • Flylady.net This web site is designed to help you organize and de-clutter your house and your life.
 It’s put together by those who say, “We are not perfect.
 But we have learned to get our own homes and lives in order.
 And most importantly, we have been where you are now.”

 • Girlsgonewise.com This web site is designed both for women who are married and women who are single.
 It’s intent is to help you to know the difference between wild and wise —to give you spiritual smarts for life and love.
 “You’ll be challenged to be far more than the world’s idea of the perfect woman.”
 The articles on this web site aim to help you to become someone your Heavenly Father always intended you to be.
 That is to be “a woman who is wise in a world gone wild.”

 • Happywivesclub.com They’re “searching for at least 1 million happy wives all over the world.
 Those who enjoy being a wife absolutely adore their husband and are still head-over-heels in love.”
 On this web site, you’ll see articles written by Fawn Weaver and others, who will help you to embrace marriage in a positive way!